jumarko/prodigy-coding-dojo/spring-xd-gooddata/README.md

 * Deploy new stream using `goodDataSink`, e.g. twitter stream (xd shell): `stream create tweets --definition "twitterstream | gooddataSink" --deploy`
 * Destroy stream if you no longer need it: `stream destroy tweets`

+### Notes
+* You need to specify host, username and password for gooddata platform in gooddata.xml

 ## Resources
 * Spring XD